President & Chief Executive Officer

 As Kids Count Coordinator, Alana is responsible for collecting, analyzing and organizing state, county, and city level data relating to the well-being of New Jersey’s children.
 Alana is responsible for the production and presentation of ACNJ’s various Kids Count publications.
 Prior to joining ACNJ in 2016,

 Prior to joining ACNJ, Alana interned for the Sandy Homeowner/Renter Assistance Program (SHRAP) where she assisted Superstorm Sandy victims to obtain financial resources to aid in the repair or rebuilding of their homes.
-Alana holds a bachelor’s degree from Bryn Mawr College and an Maters of Public Policy from Rutgers University.
+Alana received a B.A. from Bryn Mawr College and earned her M.P.P. from Rutgers University.